Constructions

 julia> S = fano_simplex(3)

-A polyhedron in ambient dimension 3
+Polytope in ambient dimension 3

-julia> X = NormalToricVariety(face_fan(S))
+julia> X = normal_toric_variety(face_fan(S))

-A normal toric variety
+Normal toric variety

 julia> is_smooth(X)